-On April 30th, the Supreme Court agreed to hear Frank v.
+The Supreme Court will hear oral arguments tomorrow, October 31st, in Frank v.
 Gaos, a case in which CIR filed a supporting brief.
-The case challenges a well-known abuse of plaintiff class action settlements known as cy pres awards in which 100% of settlement awards are given to attorneys and third party charities.
-In an amicus brief, CIR’s urged the Supreme Court to review the case, arguing that cy pres awards violate the First Amendment by compelling plaintiffs to support third party charities without their consent.
+Gaos will give the Court an opportunity to end the abuse of class action settlements, known as cy pres awards, in which lower courts award 100% of the settlement to attorneys and third party charities.
+CIR’s amicus brief urged the Court to consider the First Amendment implications of class action abuse, arguing that cy pres awards violate the First Amendment by compelling plaintiffs to support third party charities without their consent.

 The rules governing class action litigation are often fundamentally unfair to the plaintiffs.
 The rules tend to favor awarding settlement funds to attorneys and third parties at the expense of the actual plaintiffs who were injured in the case.
 A prime example of this is the recent settlement in Gaos v.
 Google.

 In that case, 129 million people accused Google of violating their privacy.
 A lower court approved an $8.5 million dollar settlement, but the plaintiffs in the case never saw a dime of the money.
 Thanks to a legal doctrine known as cy pres, the money was split between the attorneys and third party charities that promised to use the money advocating for privacy on the internet.